-And so I do think that in the future, you know, it’s still a little early now.
+I do think that in the future, you know, it’s still a little early now.
 And I think the data is pretty sparse.
-And because the data is sparse, these treatments are not necessarily approved for everyone.
-And so that was my
+Because the data is sparse, these treatments are not necessarily approved for everyone.
+So that was my reason.

 Steve Washuta: that was my next question.
 It feels like what’s holding it up is the fact that insurance hasn’t sort of cleared ever want to do it.
 So you have to pay, you know, $8,000 out of pocket to get some stem shells shot in your knee and you’re like, Okay, well, the less people who do it, the obviously the less opportunity you have to make a decision on who you want to use.
 So it’s risky.

 Dr. Ahmed Elghawy: But but the fault is on us as as practitioners because the ones who are doing research are not standardizing the formulas for these when they’re doing when they’re creating the research.
-And so you’ll have someone who does a PRP paper that says the hay period works great on the knee.
-And the next person’s like, No, it doesn’t.
-And these two completely different PRP formulations.
+You’ll have someone who does a PRP paper that says the hay period works great on the knee.
+The next person’s like, No, it doesn’t and these two completely different PRP formulations.

-And so these studies are not being replicated in the ways that is convincing the FDA to say, Hey, listen, this sounds like a very viable option.
-And so we will approve it.
-And then that way insurance companies can get behind it.
-And so we’re kind of shooting ourselves in the foot, we really should be putting more resources and trying to standardize these therapies across the board.
+These studies are not being replicated in the ways that is convincing the FDA to say, Hey, listen, this sounds like a very viable option.
+So we will approve it and then that way insurance companies can get behind it.
+We’re kind of shooting ourselves in the foot, we really should be putting more resources and trying to standardize these therapies across the board.
 So that way, they do get approved because the data is promising.
 But then every once in a while, you get a paper that says, hey, PRP is no better than sailing, you know?
 Yeah.
 So

 Steve Washuta: I’ve heard that too, before from somebody who I know who’s in sports medicine, who might or might not live in my house, that she has read papers before that said to as long as there’s some sort of liquid in there, there have been papers to say that, that there is an effect that could be a placebo effect.
 That’s not to say that other things don’t work better, but that there is some sort of effect.
 But I guess my next question is, is there like, nefarious reasons behind this, people want to keep their sort of compounds to themselves?
 Because they’re the ones who do it properly, or people just being lazy?